 Some of history’s most successful scientists and engineers — like Thomas Edison and Albert Einstein — have stayed optimistic, open-minded, and dedicated to improvement, even in the face of failure.
-“Students who are successful with STEM are the ones that understand how to use their mistakes to improve,” says TpT Teacher-Author Carly from Carly And Adam.
-This is why she believes that it’s important for STEM educators to focus on the improve and alter phases of the scientific and engineering process.
+“Students who are successful with STEM are the ones that understand how to use their mistakes to improve,” says Carly And Adam.
+This is why they believe it’s important for STEM educators to focus on the “improve” and “alter” phases of the scientific and engineering process.
 “Students need to know that they will not always get it right on their first try, and even if they are able to create a successful prototype there is always room for improvement.”

 The study of history can provide a natural context for lessons on growth mindset.
 Often, social studies lessons center around individuals, groups, or nations overcoming challenges and being resilient in the face of struggle, which provides struggling students with real-life examples of what can be achieved in the face of adversity.

-Students might be shocked to learn that Michael Jordan did not make it onto his high school baseball team or that Steve Jobs was once fired from Apple or that J. K. Rowling’s idea for the first book in the Harry Potter series was initially rejected by 12 book publishers.
-Stories like can teach students about mitigating mistakes, and overcoming adversity, all of which are key elements of a growth mindset.
+Students might be shocked to learn that Michael Jordan did not make it onto his high school baseball team or that Steve Jobs was once fired from Apple.
+Stories like this can teach students about mitigating mistakes, and overcoming adversity, all of which are key elements of a growth mindset.
 By celebrating the journeys and perseverance of famous failures, educators can emphasize that it’s the process, not the product, that counts.

 For students of the arts, in particular, learning comes from dedicated practice, taking risks, making mistakes, and applying feedback — all of which are critical to developing a growth mindset.
 In fact, research done by University of Pennsylvania psychologist Angela Duckworth and author of Grit shows that sustained involvement in an extracurricular activity during high school is one of the most beneficial factors in students’ successful transition to various forms of higher education and work.
 This makes educators in the arts uniquely positioned to teach students about the concepts of grit and a growth mindset.